 Naturmuseum Solothurn: an unexpected surprise

-The visit to this museum was wished by our older son.
-His teacher was telling the class, how nice the museum is and what they can see here.
-I was really surprised, that anything else besides sports has taken his interest (I was starting to get worried about him: he´s an absolute sports freak! :O )
+Our older son wished to visit this museum.
+His teacher told the class how friendly the museum is and what they can see here.
+I was amazed that anything else besides sports had taken his interest (I was starting to get worried about him: he´s an absolute sports freak! :O )

 So we headed to Solothurn on one rainy November Sunday.
-Dear readers, I won´t beat around the bush for a long time and put right away, what surprised us at Naturmuseum: it was the fact that such a great exposition is absolutely free!
+Dear readers, I won´t beat around the bush for a long time and put right away that what surprised us at Naturmuseum: was the fact that such a great exposition is absolutely free!
 And now, a few weeks after our visit, we shake our heads in disbelief and remember how much we liked it here.

 Getting there